mudler/LocalAI/docs/content/getting_started/_index.en.md

 The easiest way to run LocalAI is by using [`docker compose`](https://docs.docker.com/compose/install/) or with [Docker](https://docs.docker.com/engine/install/) (to build locally, see the [build section]({{%relref "build" %}})).

+LocalAI needs at least a model file to work, or a configuration YAML file, or both.
+You can customize further model defaults and specific settings with a configuration file (see [advanced]({{%relref "advanced" %}})).

 {{% notice note %}}
 To run with GPU Accelleration, see [GPU acceleration]({{%relref "features/gpu-acceleration" %}}).
 {{% /notice %}}